-In my opinion doing flat turns fast is one of the most difficult things to do, and no matter how well I do them I never feel like I did right.
-For flat turns body, position and technique are critical to getting around them.
-The basic concept for a flat turn is that you need to maximize traction the more weight you have directly over your contact patch of the tire, the more traction you will have.
+In my opinion, doing flat turns fast is one of the most difficult things to do, and no matter how well I do them, I never feel like I did right.
+For flat turns, body, position, and technique are critical to getting around them.
+The basic concept for a flat turn is to maximize traction; the more weight you have directly over your contact patch of the tire, the more traction you will have.

-If there’s one thing that I want you to get out of this post, it understands the concept of how you get the most traction out of the turn
+If there’s one thing that I want you to get out of this post, it is to understand the concept of how you get the most traction out of the turn

 1. So the general idea is to keep your weight on the outside pedal and outside grip

-You do this by leaning your bike, dropping your outside foot, pushing your hips to the side, and lowering your chest.
-In a flat turn, you want to lean your bike more than you lean your body.
-This way you can drive your side knobs into the ground for additional traction.
+You do this by leaning on your bike, dropping your outside foot, pushing your hips to the side, and lowering your chest.
+You want to lean your bike more than your body in a flat turn.
+This way, you can drive your side knobs into the ground for additional traction.

 2. Line choice is another critical aspect of flat turns

-You can make a turn tighter or wider depending on where you set up.
-In general you want to make the widest and smoothest arcing turn as possible.
+You can make a turn tighter or wider depending on where you set it up.
+You want to make the widest and smoothest arcing turn possible.
 Doing so will allow you to maintain the most amount of speed.
-Quite often that will mean setting up outside of the beaten path.
+Quite often, that will mean setting up outside of the beaten path.